adumont/adumont.github.io/calculators.md

 ![](../assets/img/hp32sII.jpg)

+It was manufactured in Singapore in May 1995.

 # Casio

 ## Casio fx-880P Personal Computer

 I bought this one in Octobre 2021.
-Before me, it belonged to a Spanish architect.
+It belonged to a spanish architect.
 I have the complete box, with the cover, cheatsheet, and the book (Spanish edition).

 Although I put it here, it's rather a *personal pocket computer* than a calculator.

-Manufacturing date is unknow.
+Manufacturing date and location are unknown (I don't know how to decode the serial number).

 ![](../assets/img/casio-fx880p.jpg)